 When we lose the ability to feel for others, especially for children caught in the aftermath of violence, we lose the part of ourselves that makes us human.
 Politics may shape our opinions, but compassion shapes our character.
 And in moments of tragedy, character must come first

-If compassion doesn’t lead us, something far colder will — because the day we stop feeling for one another is the day we stop being human.
+In the absence of compassion, something colder takes its place.
+The day we stop feeling for one another is the day we lose humanity.